 Sex: Female or Male.

-Race/Ethnicity: We list Hispanics first; the rest of the groups are non-Hispanic.
+Ethnicity/Race: We list Hispanics first; the rest of the groups are non-Hispanic.

-Marital Status: Refers only to the status in the year of analysis.
+Marital Status: Refers only to the marital status in the year of analysis.
 An individual's marital status can change in the future and may have been different in the past.